 BULK-ORDERS: A 20% bulk discount is available on orders of 5 or more copies!
 (Other discounts do not apply.
 Free shipping not included.)
 Just contact us at email@example.com to receive the promo code in advance of purchasing.

-Please contact us at email@example.com for any questions about pick-up, delivery, or shipping.
+Please contact us at firstname.lastname@example.org for any questions about shipping or discounts.